DataDog/datadog-operator/docs/secret_management.md

 **Note:** This secret helper requires Datadog Operator v0.5.0+

-### How to deploy the agent components using the secret backend feature with DatadogAgent (Operator 1.11+)
+### How to deploy Agent components using the secret backend feature with the DatadogAgent (Operator 1.11+)

 If using a custom script, create a Datadog Agent (or Cluster Agent) image following the example for the Datadog Operator above, and specify credentials using `ENC[<placeholder>]`.